haroldwo/abablog/content/post/cobbler.md

 echo '[uncatalogued]' >> /etc/ansible/hosts
 ```

 The Snippets feature is useful for the [kickstart template](http://cobbler.github.io/manuals/2.8.0/3/5_-_Kickstart_Templating.html).
 I have configured some feature about it in the former script you may have noticed.
 Then I will create an ansible kickstart template from a standard template.
-PLease see the script.
+Please see the script.
 ```
 # please customize the packages file path, script name and kickstart name.
 packages=$(sed ':a;N;s/\n/\\n/g;ba' /path/to/file)